Here’s discussing the social networking disadvantages and advantages and how to use it effectively to build your personal brand and business.

 Social media is a productivity killer unless you put a thick leash on it.
 This self-imposed restriction on my time and usage has helped me use social media with caution, purpose, and moderation.

-Such monitoring and limited usage might cost you a few connections and even slow down your growth compared to your peers.
+Such monitoring and limited usage of social media might cost you a few connections and even slow down your growth compared to your peers.

 But it’s important to understand that life’s not a rat race.
 And neither are you a rat.